grab/secret-scanner/README.md

 ./secret-scanner -repos jquery/jquery -scan-target src
 ```

-## Report
+## Scan Results as Output

 By default, findings found during the scan will be printed as console output.
-You can save it as JSON to path by specifying the `report` param
+You can save it as JSON to path by specifying the `output` param

 ```
-./secret-scanner -repos jquery/jquery -report ~/report.json
+./secret-scanner -repos jquery/jquery -output ~/report.json
 ```

-The report file will contain the lines containing the potential secrets.
+The output file will contain the lines containing the potential secrets.
 In circumstances where you do not want to expose them, you can specify `-log-secret=false`

 ## Scan State